SSR-Zero: Simple Self-Rewarding Reinforcement Learning for Machine Translation: Experiments

 \paragraph{Dataset} In this paper, we focus on bidirectional translation between English and Chinese, with potential expansion to other language pairs in future work.
 We use the training dataset released by \citet{feng2025mt}, originally collected from WMT 2017 through WMT 2020 for English-Chinese sentence pairs.
 Following their preprocessing, sentences shorter than 30 characters were filtered out.
 Unlike the original bilingual setup, we use these data monolingually, splitting sentence pairs into separate English and Chinese examples to serve as monolingual source sentences for training.
 The resulting dataset comprises 13,130 monolingual examples (6,565 in English and 6,565 in Chinese).

-For testing, we evaluate the translation performance on English-to-Chinese (EN-ZH) and Chinese-to-English (ZH-EN) benchmarks from WMT23\footnote{https://www2.statmt.org/wmt23/translation-task.html}, WMT24\footnote{https://www2.statmt.org/wmt24/translation-task.html}, and FLORES-200 \cite{costa2022no}.
+For testing, we evaluate the translation performance on the English-to-Chinese (EN-ZH) and Chinese-to-English (ZH-EN) benchmarks of WMT23\footnote{https://www2.statmt.org/wmt23/translation-task.html}, WMT24\footnote{https://www2.statmt.org/wmt24/translation-task.html}, and FLORES-200 \cite{costa2022no}.

 \paragraph{Metrics} Following the settings in \citet{rei2024tower}, we adopt two widely used automatic MT-evaluation metrics: the reference-based XCOMET-XXL metric \cite{guerreiro2024xcomet}, and the reference-free COMETKIWI-XXL metric \cite{rei-etal-2023-scaling}, both in their largest available model size.